Herbivore Management

 What are herbivores and why are they important for coral reefs?

 Fish and other animals that primarily eat plants, seaweed, and algae are called herbivores.
 There are many species of herbivorous fishes in Hawaiʻi.
-The most commonly fished herbivores are parrotfish (uhu), chubs/rudderfish (nenue), and surgeonfish (manini, kole, kala, etc.).
-These species play many important roles in Hawaiʻi’s nearshore waters.
+The most commonly fished herbivores are parrotfish (uhu), surgeonfish (manini, kole, kala, etc.), and chubs/rudderfish (nenue).
+These species are not only important subsistence resources, but also play a vital role in the ecosystem.

 Coral reefs rely upon abundant populations of herbivores to remain healthy and resilient.
-Herbivorous fish maintain a balance in coral reef ecosystems by grazing the reef and preventing corals from becoming overgrown with algae.
+Herbivorous fish help maintain the balance in coral reef ecosystems by grazing the reef and preventing corals from becoming overgrown with algae.
 Read more about the importance of herbivores here.

 Why are regulations needed?